Vault 7: Part 3 – "Marble"

-On 31 March 2017, WikiLeaks published the third part of its Vault 7 documents, entitled "Marble".
+On 31 March 2017, WikiLeaks published the third part, "Marble".
 It contained 676 source code files for the CIA's Marble Framework.
 It is used to obfuscate, or scramble, malware code in an attempt to make it so that anti-virus firms or investigators cannot understand the code or attribute its source.
 According to WikiLeaks, the code also included a de-obfuscator to reverse the obfuscation effects.

 Part 4 – "Grasshopper"

-On 7 April 2017, WikiLeaks published the fourth set of its Vault 7 documents, dubbed "Grasshopper".
+On 7 April 2017, WikiLeaks published the fourth set, "Grasshopper".
 The publication contains 27 documents from the CIA's Grasshopper framework, which is used by the CIA to build customized and persistent malware payloads for the Microsoft Windows operating systems.
 Grasshopper focused on Personal Security Product (PSP) avoidance.
 PSPs are antivirus software such as MS Security Essentials, Symantec Endpoint or Kaspersky IS.

 Part 5 – "HIVE"

-On 14 April 2017, WikiLeaks published the fifth part of its Vault 7 documents, titled "HIVE".
+On 14 April 2017, WikiLeaks published the fifth part, "HIVE".
 Based on the CIA top-secret virus program created by its "Embedded Development Branch" (EDB).
 The six documents published by WikiLeaks are related to the HIVE multi-platform CIA malware suite.
 A CIA back-end infrastructure with a public-facing HTTPS interface used by CIA to transfer information from target desktop computers and smartphones to the CIA, and open those devices to receive further commands from CIA operators to execute specific tasks, all the while hiding its presence behind unsuspicious-looking public domains through a masking interface known as "Switchblade" (also known as Listening Post (LP) and Command and Control (C2)).

 Part 6 – "Weeping Angel"

-On 21 April 2017, WikiLeaks published the sixth part of its Vault 7 material, code-named "Weeping Angel", a hacking tool co-developed by the CIA and MI5 used to exploit a series of early smart TVs for the purpose of covert intelligence gathering.
+On 21 April 2017, WikiLeaks published the sixth part, "Weeping Angel" (named for a monster in the TV show Doctor Who), a hacking tool co-developed by the CIA and MI5 used to exploit a series of early smart TVs for the purpose of covert intelligence gathering.
 Once installed in suitable televisions with a USB stick, the hacking tool enables those televisions' built-in microphones and possibly video cameras to record their surroundings, while the televisions falsely appear to be turned off.
 The recorded data is then either stored locally into the television's memory or sent over the internet to the CIA.
 Allegedly both the CIA and MI5 agencies collaborated to develop that malware in Joint Development Workshops.
-Security expert Sarah Zatko said about the data "nothing in this suggests it would be used for mass surveillance," and Consumer Reports said that only some of the earliest smart TVs with built-in microphones and cameras were effected.

-As of this part 6 publication, "Weeping Angel" is the second major CIA hacking tool which notably references the British television show, Doctor Who, alongside "Sonic Screwdriver" in "Dark Matter".